aliktb/team-instinct-cinema-project/README.md

 # Team-Instinct-Cinema-Project
 Coverage: 82.15%

-# Specialism Project QA Cinema's
+#  Final Project - QA Cinemas

-QA cinemas project
 For this group project we created a MERN stack web application for our QA cinema's webpage.
 This was connected to a backend database using MongoDB which allowed us to record films and customer bookings.

 # Aim: